jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Protein Extraction {.page_break_before}

-Discussion of methods for protein extraction and solubilizaition.
+First, proteins must be isolated from the sample matrix.
+Because some proteins alter other proteins, the goal is to simultaneously solubilizw and denature proteins.
+This is achieved with a combination of salt and chaotropic agent.

 1. Choice of Lysis buffer
 * Urea can cause chemical modifications
-2. chemicals to avoid
+2. chemicals to avoid: PEGs, etc
 3. removal of contaminations, Protein Precipitation
 4. protein alkylation
 * choices of reduction and alkylation reagents, TCEP/DTT/2BME, Chloroacetamide/iodoacetamide, n-ethyl maleimide